microsoft/nx-azure/README.md

 A set of tools for Nx monorepo's working with Azure.

 # @nx-azure/storage-cache

-A tool for using Azure Storage as a distributed computational cache.
+A tool for using Azure Storage as a distributed computational cache for Nx.

 ## Setup